-Water resources in the Solomon Islands range from sizable rivers to small streams from high mountainous and dense rainforests to rainwater harvesting and thing freshwater lens of underground aquifer of the small low-lying atolls and islets.
+Water resources in the Solomon Islands range from sizable rivers to small streams from high mountainous and dense rainforests to rainwater harvesting and thing freshwater lens of underground aquifer of the small low-lying atolls and islets4.
+On the larger islands surface water in the form of streams, springs or rivers is the main drinking water.
+Some communities on the higher volcanic islands also use ground water for domestic purpose.

 The Solomon Island Water Authority (SIWA) maintain and manage a reticulated water system in the town of Noro, close to Munda, with a single supply source, treatment centre and reservoir.
-The water is pumped from the nearby Ziata River.
-The system has one water source that in the dry season is insufficient to provide 24-hour supply.
+The water is pumped from the nearby Ziata River at a small section of about 3m wide and a meter deep.
+This river is located between Noro and Munda and drains westward into the lagoon.
+This is the only water source that in the dry season is insufficient to provide 24-hour supply.
 Water treatment is by rapid gravity sand filter.
-There is no storage in operation for the distribution system, the only storage being at the SolTuna factory for their commercial operations.
+There is no storage in operation for the distribution system, the only storage being at the SolTuna factory for their commercial operations.5